Improwised/jovVix/README.md

 | [Go](https://golang.org/) | v1.21+ |

-- Jovvix is a fun and interactive platform where users can enjoy playing quizzes while admins have the ability to create engaging and diverse quizzes.
+- jovVix is a fun and interactive platform where users can enjoy playing quizzes while admins have the ability to create engaging and diverse quizzes.

 # Installation steps